-Key Content, Key Understandings and Key Skills to practice and the General Capabilities from the Australian Curriculum are outlined at the beginning of each band of learning.
-Key learning related to the Achievement Standards for Foundation-Year 2, Years 3-4 and Years 5-6 will help teachers to make judgments about students' specific skills and depth of understanding in relation to allergy awareness.
+Key Content, Key Understandings and Key Skills to practice and also the General Capabilities from the Australian Curriculum are outlined at the beginning of each band of learning.
+Key learning related to the Achievement Standard for Health and Physical Education Years 7-10 will help teachers to make judgments about students' specific skills and depth of understanding in relation to allergy awareness.

-At Home Activities and Parent/Guardian Information Sheets aim to engage parents/guardians to improve their knowledge of allergy including anaphylaxis, and how they and their children can support students at risk.
+At Home Activities and Parent/Guardian Information Sheets help parents/guardians support students improve their knowledge of allergy including anaphylaxis and how their child can support students at risk.
 They may be photocopied on school letterhead and sent home with students or attached to newsletters to encourage families to discuss information covered in class.
 This action can help strengthen a whole-school approach to students' learning.
-Teachers must be aware that not all parents/guardians will be willing or able to undertake At Home Activities, so it is important to ensure that children are not excluded from classroom activities as a result.

-Activities are presented in sequential format under the Inquiry Learning model of Tuning In; Finding Out; Sorting Out and Reflection; however, teachers are encouraged to choose activities that suit the learning needs of their students.
-Some activities are followed by an accompanying Activity sheet, which can be photocopied or placed on an interactive white board.

-Early childhood activities have been designed for a 20-30 minute time period and the middle and upper primary activities have been designed to be completed in a 45 minutes time period, however, teachers are encouraged to adapt the activities to suit the learning needs of their students.
-For example, one activity could be broken down into smaller 'blocks' to suit the shorter lesson times of early childhood.
+Activities are presented in a sequential format under the Inquiry Learning model of Tuning In; Finding Out; Sorting Out and Reflection; however, teachers are encouraged to choose activities that suit the learning needs of their students.
+Some activities are followed by an accompanying Activity sheet which can be photocopied or placed on an interactive whiteboard.
+Activities have been designed for 50 minutes; however, teachers are encouraged to adapt the activities to suit the learning needs of their students.
+For example, one activity could be broken down into 'blocks' and addressed over two teaching periods.